voodoo12345/credits-docs/source/transactions.rst

 attempt to convert the ``verifying_key`` into an address.
 This address will be compared to the address the Proof was constructed with.

-When Proofs are sent to the Node as a part of Transasction, they are verified against State to check that a Signature exists as well as any proof specific ordering is valid.
+When Proofs are onboarded to the Node as a part of Transasction, they are verified against State to check that a Signature exists as well as any proof specific ordering is valid.
 If a Proof is onboarded in an unsigned state it's parent Transaction will be discarded.